 A utility model must meet three basic criteria.
 These include novelty, inventive step and industrial applicability.

-Novelty – the invention is new if it differs from the state of the art.
+The invention is new if it differs from the state of the art.
 The state of the art will be determined on the basis of all technical information which, prior to the date of filing the utility model application, has been made public in any part of the world by written or oral description, through use or by any other means.

 This means that if somewhere in the world an identical object has become public before an application for the registration of a utility model is made, then the invention is no longer new.

-Inventive step – if the invention is new, then inventive step will be evaluated next.
+If the invention is new, then inventive step will be evaluated next.
 A utility model has an inventive step when, due to the difference in state of the art, a useful technical characteristic or other useful characteristic occurs when the invention is used.